Man-o-pause, is there such a thing?

 The answer is not simple, but it's clear.
 It is part of a man's life.

-Let's look at what you can do to prepare yourself for what's coming or how to deal with it if you're in it.
+Let's look at what you can do to prepare for what's coming, or how to deal with it if you're in transition.

 Early life: drive, goals, and belonging